 Once you’ve identified the country can handle your healthcare needs, then you have to worry about paying.
 Insurance is critical for everyone, since no country fully pays for its citizens healthcare needs outside of that country.
 Many private insurers are available and it doesn’t have to be expensive, but it’s a matter of jumping through the application hoops.
 Be careful to specifically check that they don’t have any COVID-related blockages or rules that allow them to deny coverage.

 2 – Housing

-When thinking about applying for a remote worker visa, you need to find a place to live.
+When thinking about applying for a digital nomad visa, you need to find a place to live.
 The press releases and websites advertise working from a castle or a white sand beach, but can you really afford that real estate?
 If not, you may end up in a far less desirable area of the country in an effort to save money.

 3 – Visa and travel costs

 Visa applications are not free in many cases.
 You may not have to spend much (typically it costs around $150-$250), but that’s still money out of pocket.
 On top of that, you actually have to get to your wonderful destination.
 Given how much COVID has decimated the airline industry, you may not be able to readily fly out.
 If you can, the prices might be a bit more than you were expecting.